phaze-the-dumb/streamToolsDesktop/README.md

 Find the run file (should be `StreamerTools.exe` file extention may change depending on os)

 If you don't have node.js installed

-1. Go to <a href="https://nodejs.org/">https://nodejs.org/</a>
-2. Download the LTS version
-3. Complete the setup above!

 # Its asking me to login?
 Your running an older version.